-- we didn’t find anyone selling whole Argentinian prawns when we searched online in mid-November, but we have seen them at the fish counter of PakNSave and New World supermarkets in the past.
+- whole Argentinian prawns are available online at both Tai Wah and Nishin (but please don’t buy the other prawns from Nishin - just the ARG ones).
+They’re also sometimes sold at the fish counters of PakNSave and New World supermarkets, although we didn’t see them when searching online in late November. in the past.
 Sometimes they’re labelled ‘red prawns’ or ‘Argentinian red shrimp - they’re fairly easy to recognise as they’re the only prawns that are quite pink when raw.

 For processed prawns, the only brand we know of that is checking for forced labour throughout its supply chain is Kingfisher.
 Kingfisher prawns are sold in PakNSave and New World, and their range includes both raw and cooked prawns and shrimp, all prepeeled.

 Whilst the tinned salmon you find in New Zealand supermarkets is typically wild caught, the fresh, frozen or smoked salmon you’ll be serving at Christmas will have been farmed, most likely in New Zealand or Australia.
 Such farms are at extremely low risk of child or slave labour due to our strong labour laws.
 However, sadly that doesn’t mean all farmed salmon is slave free.
 The salmon is fed on a feed that includes both fishmeal and fish oil, both of which are commonly made from fish caught by forced labour.
 Farmed salmon should only be purchased if the farm ensures their feed has a slave-free supply chain.